Translate

 J-3040 F-5E.
 Status sold to the USA.
 Beyond J-2309, Mirage IIIS today resides in the Österreichisches Luftahrt Museum at Graz-Thalerhof.

 J-3204 F5F.
-Status moved from Meiringen to Emmen in 2019.
+The status was moved from Meiringen to Emmen in 2019.

 J-2322 Mirage IIIS.
 Sadly, it was scrapped.